-Yuval Feldman is The Mori Lazarof professor of legal research at the Bar-Ilan University Faculty of Law.
-He obtained his PhD (Jurisprudence and Social Policy) from UC Berkeley in 2004 after receiving his L.L.B. and B.A.
-(Psychology) from Bar-Ilan University (1998).
+Yuval Feldman is a full professor of the Faculty of Law at Bar-Ilan University.
+He obtained his PhD (in Jurisprudence and Social Policy) from UC Berkeley in 2004, after receiving his LLB and BA (in Psychology) from Bar-Ilan University in 1998.

 His areas of research include behavioral analysis of law, experimental law and economics, ethical decision-making, regulatory impact and social norms, compliance, and formal and non-formal enforcement strategies.
 From 2011 to 2013, Feldman was a Fellow of the Edmond J. Safra Institutional Corruption Lab at the Harvard Law School and of the Implicit Social Cognition Lab at Harvard's Faculty of Psychology.
 Since 2014, he has served as a Senior Fellow of the Israel Democracy Institute, advising various governmental bodies on behaviour-informed policies in areas related to corruption, regulatory design, and enforcement.